‘Teen Mom 2’ Star Kailyn Lowry Shows Off Amazing Figure In Jeans In Backyard

 The photo had racked up over 70,000 likes in less than 24-hours.
 Kailyn looks fabulous in the jeans and showed them off later in her Instagram stories as well.

-Kailyn has been sharing her life on reality television for nearly a decade.
-She was originally introduced to viewers on her Season 2 episode of 16 and Pregnant.
+Kailyn was originally introduced to viewers on her Season 2 episode of 16 and Pregnant.
 On her episode, she found out she was pregnant with her oldest son, Isaac.
-The relationship between her oldest son’s father and herself did not work out and she eventually moved on with a man named Javi Marroquin.
+The relationship between her and her oldest son’s father did not work out, and she eventually moved on with a man named Javi Marroquin.
 The two married and had one child together before they divorced.
 Kail then moved on with a man named Chris Lopez and had one son with him.

 Now the mom-of-three young boys, Kailyn still shares her life on Teen Mom 2, but also hosts a podcast, Coffee Convos, with Lindsie Chrisley.
 She also has a hair care line and has written several books.